lddubeau/bluejax/README.md

 * ``ajax(...)`` is a function that passes all its arguments to ``jQuery.ajax``.
 By default, it returns a promise that resolves to the data received.
-If it fails, it will reject the promise with a ``GeneralAjaxError`` or a derived exception class.
+If it fails, it will reject the promise with a ``GeneralAjaxError`` or a an exception whose class is derived from ``GeneralAjaxError``.

       ajax(url).then(function (data) {
           document.getElementById("foo").innerHTML = data;